 Art & Design

-This exquisite residence-turned-gallery was originally the home of Prince Asaka, who spent the 1920s living abroad in France and the United States.
+This exquisite residence-turned-gallery was initially the home of Prince Asaka, who spent the 1920s living abroad in France and the United States.
 Upon his return, he hired French artists to design his home's interior in the famous Art Deco style he observed overseas.

 The residence they created is known today as the Tokyo Metropolitan Teien Art Museum.
-On display you'll find jewelry, sculpture, fashion, paintings, and home decor.
+On display, you'll find jewelry, sculpture, fashion, paintings, and home decor.

 Built in 1933

 How to Get There

 Ride to Meguro Station via the JR Line or Tokyu Meguro Line.
 The museum is a 7-minute walk from the station.

 High society amenities on display